fotonauts/activr/README.md

 ### Entities

-An entity represents one of your application's model involved the activity.
+An entity represents one of your application models that is involved in the activity.

-By convention, the entity that correspond to the user performing the action should be named `:actor`.
+By convention, the entity that corresponds to the user performing the action should be named `:actor`.

-Entity's class is inferred thanks to entity name, so by default the `:picture` entity have the `Picture` class, but you can still provide the `:class` option to specify another class.
+The entity class is inferred thanks to entity name, so by default the `:picture` entity has the `Picture` class, but you can still provide the `:class` option to specify another class.

 ### Activity humanization